-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.J Note 1 Operate main and auxiliary machinery and associated control systems.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard I 4.3.J Note 1 Operate main and auxiliary machinery and associated control systems.
 Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Steam boiler and associated auxiliaries and steam systems On a steam vessel of at least 1,000 HP or in a laboratory, the candidate tests the boiler water for the following: P-alkalinity; Total alkalinity; Chlorides; Phosphates; Dissolved oxygen; and Total dissolved solids.
 On a daily basis, for no less than a 2-week period, the candidate: 1.
 Properly lines up the sample cooler system and obtains required samples of water from each boiler; 2.
 Correctly performs each required test procedure according to the directions provided by the vessel's boiler-water treatment vendor; and 3.
 Records the results daily.
 4.3.K Note 1 Operate main and auxiliary machinery and associated control systems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Steam boiler and associated auxiliaries and steam systems On a steam vessel of at least 1,000 HP or in a laboratory, the candidate doses and seeks to control the boiler water quality by: Continuous blow; Bottom blow; and Chemical dosing following recommendations of the vessel's boiler water treatment vendor.
 On a daily basis, for no less than a 2-week period, the candidate: Identifies which corrective actions associated with the results of chemical testing are applicable; Correctly identifies the type and quantity of chemicals to be used to treat the boiler; Adds appropriate chemicals to the boiler water while underway; and Performs dosing and controls, observing all safety and environmental practices and procedures.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.L Note 1 Operate main and auxiliary machinery and associated control systems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Steam boiler and associated auxiliaries and steam systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory, under the supervision of the Chief Engineer, and when directed, the candidate performs a bottom blow of a boiler.
-The candidate: Performs bottom blow when directed, slowing main engine to prevent carry-over or other adverse affects on steaming boiler; Secures fires in boiler and opens superheater vent to boiler; Secures main-steam stops to boiler to be given bottom blow; Using auxiliary feed stop-check, raises level of water in steam drum of boiler to 1 inch from the top of gauge glass; Opens bottom blow overboard skin valve; Opens water wall bottom blow valve; Observes drop in water level, securing bottom blow valve when level is no less than 1 inch from bottom of gauge glass; Repeats steps 4 and 5; Opens mud drum bottom blow valve and secures when gauge glass water level drops to no less than 1 inch from the bottom; Prepares to re-light boiler; Starts boiler forced draft fan and pre-purges furnace for 5 minutes; Re-lights burner and adjusts combustion air as necessary; Opens main steam stops to "float" boiler back on line, cracks open superheater and main steam line drains; Continued on next page 1
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.L Operate main and auxiliary Preparation, operation, fault On a vessel of at least 1,000 HP, on the candidate performs a bottom The candidate: Note 1 machinery and associated control detection and necessary measures to a simulator, or in a laboratory, under the blow of a boiler.
+1. Performs bottom blow when directed, slowing main engine to prevent carry-over or other adverse affects on steaming boiler; systems prevent damage supervision of the 2.
+Secures fires in boiler and opens superheater vent to boiler; for the following machinery items Chief Engineer, and when 3.
+Secures main-steam stops to boiler to be given bottom blow; and control systems directed, 4.
+Using auxiliary feed stop-check, raises level of water in steam drum of boiler to 1 inch from the top of gauge glass; Steam boiler and 5.
+Opens bottom blow overboard skin valve; associated auxiliaries and 6.
+Opens water wall bottom blow valve; steam systems Observes drop in water level, securing bottom blow valve when level is no less than 1 inch from bottom of gauge glass; 8.
+Repeats steps 4 and 5; 9.
+Opens mud drum bottom blow valve and secures when gauge glass water level drops to no less than 1 inch from the bottom; 10.
+Prepares to re-light boiler; 11.
+Starts boiler forced draft fan and pre-purges furnace for 5 minutes; 12.
+Raises water level to 2 inches below normal level; 13.
+Re-lights burner and adjusts combustion air as necessary; 14.
+Opens main steam stops to "float" boiler back on line, cracks open superheater and main steam line drains; Continued on next page